cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

-Last but not least, I would like to reiterate that instability is a joint problem of the solver heuristic and the query property.
-It might seem that I am placing a lot of blames in this blog post, but quantifying and localizing the causes are the preliminary steps to address the problem.
-I hope that the work we have done can help to improve the stability of SMT-based verification in the future.
+Last but not least, I would like to reiterate that instability is a joint problem of the solver heuristic and the query property, which will take a joint effort to address.
+I hope that the work we have done can help to improve the stability of SMT-based verification in future research and practice.